cadbox1/glue-stack/docs/making-glue-stack.md

 Each user belongs to a single organisation.
 We call this a Many-To-One relationship from a user to an organisation \(or a One-To-Many relationship from an organisation to users\).
 We model this relationship in relational databases using a foreign key.
 I like to think of relationships as associations as in a user is associated with an organisation and an organisation has users associated with it.
 The user table also has unique email addresses - no two users can have the same email.

-1. Click the plus on the bottom left again, name the table "user" with utf8mb4 again.
+1. Click the plus on the bottom left again, name the table `task` with utf8mb4 again.
 2. Add the organisation field.

    The type of this column is going to match the type of the id of the organisation table.
 To keep things consistent all id columns are the same type.